ChrisCummins/phd/docs/index.rst

 -------------------------

 We recommend using a `virtualenv <https://virtualenv.pypa.io/en/stable/>`_ environment to install CLgen.
-This installs CLgen in its own directory, not impacting any existing programs on the machine.
+This installs CLgen in its own directory, without impacting any existing programs on the machine.
 Installing in a virtualenv environment does not require sudo privileges.